luguin444/full-stack-challenge/README.md

 See [Installation](#installation) for instructions on setting up the app.

-In its current state, the app requests a list of levels from the server and creates a dropdown list of levels.
+Currently, the app requests a list of levels from the server and creates a dropdown list of levels.
 When a level is selected, the app requests a list of flashcards for that level and displays them.
 Clicking on a flashcard displays it in larger size underneath all the flashcards.

 Along with the flashcard display are two buttons: **Needs Work** and **Got It**.
-These are not currently hooked up to any functionality.

-## Your task

-Implement the **Needs Work** and **Got It** buttons so that they record the user's response to the flashcard.

-When the user clicks either of the buttons, the app should:

-* colour the flashcard in the levels list according to the user's response (green for **Got It**, red for **Needs Work**).
-* send a request to the server to record the user's response.

-The endpoint to update the server does not exist yet.
-You should create one that records the user's response in the `ststus` field of the relevant word part record.

-When refreshing the page or selecting a different level, the app should correctly colour the user's responses in the list of word parts.

 ## Installation

-You may download a copy of this repository from the GitHub page, or from [this link](https://github.com/innovationsforlearning/takehome-test/archive/refs/heads/main.zip).
-You can also fork the repoistory if you wish.
+You can clone or fork the repository if you wish.

-You will find the Rails API in the `server` directory and the React front-end in the `client` directory.
+You will find the Rails API in the `server` directory and the React front end in the `client` directory.

 ### Setting up the Rails app